larry-athey/airhead/Instructions/README.md

 As you can see in the photo **Airhead-Brain-Installed.jpg** above, the Airhead brain is installed in its case and it doesn't interfere with the seating of the spacer ring.
 This is just a dry fitting test before we procede with the wiring.
 Please keep in mind that the wiring steps that follow are using a prototype power supply and interface board.
 The Airhead kits that I will be selling on my website will come with an actual custom designed printed circuit board.
 I just don't have them at this time since they have to be ordered from China in bulk.

-_**NOTE:** If you are using the same Air Still clone that I'm using, you will need a 6mm-1.00x70mm bolt to reattach the bottom after the spacer ring is in place._
+_**NOTE:** If you are using the same Air Still clone that I'm using, you will need a 6mm-1.00x70mm bolt to reattach the bottom after the spacer ring is in place.
+Other brands may use a different method to attach the bottom, I have another brand that uses 3 screws._

 <img width="1024" src="./Air-Still-Wiring-Fix-1.jpg"><br>

 As you can see in the photo **Air-Still-Wiring-Fix-1.jpg** above, the bottom connection of the heating element has one of the blue wires and a white wire connected to it.
 If we were to leave things as is and connect the two white wires from the snap switch to the solid state relay, the entire system would never turn on.
 If it did, the entire system including the fan would turn off as soon as it's up to temperature.
 This is the stupid plan that I was referring to.
 Cut that white wire connected from the element to the fan power socket.

-_**NOTE:** Don't panic, the goal here is just to have all of the neutral lines connected together, except for the neutral side of the heatng element.
-Other brands may use a different method to attach the bottom, I have another brand that uses 3 screws._
+_**NOTE:** Don't panic, the goal here is just to have all of the neutral lines connected together, except for the neutral side of the heatng element._

 <img width="1024" src="./Air-Still-Wiring-Fix-2.jpg"><br>